SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/NQueenProblem/CustomGA/README.md

 ````

 ### [ChessFeasibilityFunction](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/CustomGA/ChessFeasibilityFunction.java):
 This function evaluates the feasibility of a solution.
-In the case of the NQueen problem it may or may not have sense
-to talk about feasibility.
-We decided to give it the mission of ensuring that The N Queens are placed in different rows
+For the N-Queen problem, it ensures that all rows and columns are present in the solution.
-and columns
+The function returns a double indicating the number of missing rows and columns in the solution.

 ### [ChessObjectiveFunction](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/CustomGA/ChessObjectiveFunction.java):
 This function evaluates the objective function of a solution.
-In the case of the NQueen problem in this design,
-we have to only count the number of collisions (confronted Queens) looking in the diagonals.
+For the N-Queen problem in this map design, it counts the number of diagonal collisions (confronted Queens).

-This function return a Double containing the number diagonal collisions between queens.
+The function returns a double indicating the number of diagonal collisions between queens.

 ### [CustomGenome](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/CustomGA/CustomGenome.java):
-A Genome that contains the genetic information contained in a HashSet &lt;CustomChromosome&gt;.
+A Genome that contains the genetic information in a HashSet&lt;CustomChromosome&gt; .
 It is composed of N/2
 CustomChromosomes.

 ### [CustomChromosome](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/CustomGA/CustomChromosome.java):
-A Chromosome that contains the genetic information contained in a HashSet &lt;CustomGen&gt;.
+A Chromosome that contains the genetic information in a HashSet&lt;CustomGen&gt; .
 It contains 2 CustomGenes.

 ### [CustomGen](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/CustomGA/CustomGen.java):
 A Gen that contains the genetic information contained in two CustomBase variables: